yangchenyun/yangchenyun.github.com/_posts/2011-12-31-annual-review.md

   * Mihaly Csikszentmihalyi - <Flow>, read through once
   * !Somebody! - <Bird by Bird>, read 50% of all chapters

-  THe biggest achievement is that I got myself accustomized to reading electronic books.
+  The biggest achievement is that I got myself accustomized to reading electronic books.
 I built myself an search-able electronic library and I also customize the [[PDFPreview]] with an highlight system to help me correct previous "scanning-as-reading" habit.
 Green highlights unknown words and phrases, yellow highlights key sentences, red underline marks important material and purple marks where I need to read over again.
 With the notes and comments, I could archive the same reading experience as reading a paper book.

 ###Web Design and Computer Science
   I wanted myself to be a "qualified web designer" in the beginning of the year and thanks to my full-time work in the second half year I have exceeded this goal by all means.